HOLO card: Usage

 The HOLO card uses a fare-capping system, similar to the Hop Fastpass card used in Portland, Oregon, where users are not charged for additional fares after paying an amount equal to the cost of a day pass over the course of a single day, or after paying an amount equal to the cost of a monthly pass over a single month.
-The card also includes a transfer function where users who board multiple buses or trains within a 2 1/2 hour window are not charged an additional fare regardless of whether or not they have reached a daily or monthly cap amount.
-Paying a cash fares does not allow for transfers.
+The card also includes a transfer function where users who board multiple buses or trains within a 2-hour window are not charged an additional fare regardless of whether or not they have reached a daily or monthly cap amount.
+Paying cash fares does not allow for transfers.

 The card is used by first being loaded with cash value or a pass, then by tapping the card on a card reader when boarding a bus or passing through a rail station's fare gate.
 Users have the option of creating an account to allow the card to be registered to an individual and reloaded via the HOLO card's website.
 Registering a card also allows any cash value or passes loaded on the card to be replaced if the card is lost or stolen, and for the card to be remotely disabled at any time.

 Use of the card may be extended in the future to include Biki, Honolulu's bikeshare system, paying for admission to City-operated facilities such as the Honolulu Zoo and Hanauma Bay, and municipal parking.